25+ Top Attractions in Florence Italy

 You can be seduced by Botticelli and awed by Michelangelo, in a time tunnel experience.
 Not surprisingly, Florence’s entire city center is a designated UNESCO site.

-We’ll visit frescoed churches, majestic cathedrals, elegant palaces and piazzas, and world class museums.
+In this guide, you’ll visit frescoed churches, majestic cathedrals, elegant palaces and piazzas, and world class museums.
 And walk the same flagstones as Leonardo, Dante, and Galileo.

 >>> Click here to book a guided walking tour of Florence